biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 2. one or more patterns that define the recognizer
 3. list of context words to help detection

-`setup_options` is used to setup all the others options specifying the right options file (ANALYZER_OPTIONS or ENGINE_OPTIONS) and returns an integer.
+`setup_options` is used to set up all the others options specifying the right options file (ANALYZER_OPTIONS or ENGINE_OPTIONS) and returns an integer.

 In the end, to perform analysis there is a function: `send_analyzer_request(filename)` </br>This function takes an argument (a filename) and (after a check for the required files) sends the original text file (divided into chunks of 1 MB) and eventually the AnalyzerEngine and the analyze function configuration.
-Then makes a request to get the analyzer results (calling `self.stub.getAnalyzerResults(pb2.Request(uuidClient = my_uuid))`). </br> It returns an integer:
+Then makes a request to get the analyzer results (calling `self.stub.getAnalyzerResults(pb2.Request(uuidClient=my_uuid))`). </br> It returns an integer:
 * if some required files do not exist or the request for the analyzer results fails returns -1
 * if there is a gRPC exception such as 'server unavailable' returns -2
 * if some required files were not received correctly by the server return 0